 New Hampshire

-Baroque concert in the sky
+Baroque ceiling in the sky

-天 encompasses day dimmed at night.
+天 encompasses day dimmed at night

-天 is God and heavens.
+天 is God and heavens

-天 wakes nature up and puts most to sleep.
+天 wakes nature up and puts most to sleep

-天 can be bright blue, cloudy or sparkling with stars (like a night dress).
+天 can be bright blue, cloudy or sparkling with stars like a night dress

 Free space is the sky